soheilpalermo/car-sales-ml-project/README.md

 # Car Price Prediction Model 🚗
 ### Project Overview
- This repository contains a Machine Learning (ML) project focused on predicting car prices using various regression and classification models.
-The system analyzes key car attributes like brand, model, manufacturing year, mileage, fuel type, and gearbox type to provide an accurate market price estimation.
+ This project is a machine learning-based system designed to predict car prices using historical sales data.
+It utilizes a Lasso regression model, Random forest, Gradient Boosting, Linear Regression to estimate car prices based on key vehicle attributes.
+The system includes data preprocessing, feature engineering, and an interactive chatbot for real-time predictions.
 Additionally, this project integrates a Chatbot Assistant 🤖, which allows users to interact with the model and get real-time price predictions and car insights.